Site icon Exercises For Injuries

 1. Make sure the person is in a good spinal position.

-3. Point to the anterior part of the humerus and say to the person to pull it back.
+3. Point to the interior part of the humerus and say to the person to pull it back.

 4. If performing a unilateral pulling exercise, try to pull with the other arm simultaneously, which may allow for better proprioception.